Leonardo Da Vinci: A Life In Drawings

 Botanic Gardens, Belfast,

-In 2019, visitors to the Ulster Museum will be able to view some of Leonardo da Vinci's greatest drawings in an exhibition which will provide an unparalleled insight into the workings of the artist's mind.
+An exhibition which will provide an unparalleled insight into the workings of the artist's mind, ...

-The exhibition, 'Leonardo da Vinci: A Life in Drawing', is part of a nationwide event organised by Royal Collection Trust to mark 500 years since the Renaissance master's death.
+An exhibition which will provide an unparalleled insight into the workings of the artist's mind, 'Leonardo da Vinci: A Life in Drawing' is part of a nationwide event organised by Royal Collection Trust to mark 500 years since the Renaissance master's death.
 In total, 144 of Leonardo's drawings will go on display in 12 simultaneous exhibitions across the UK, in an initiative designed to give the widest-ever UK audience the opportunity to see the work of this extraordinary artist.

 The Ulster Museum's exhibition will include two of Leonardo's most famous works – The Head of St Anne, made around 1510 in preparation for his famous masterpiece The Virgin and Child with St Anne, which hangs in the Louvre, and an anatomical drawing from 1489, The Skull Sectioned.